expmed/pubmedXML2DB_expMed/README.md

 - Transforms data for SQL compatibility.
 - Dynamically creates tables for publications, authors, and affiliations.
 - Utilizes global counters to assign unique IDs to authors and affiliations.
+    - Affiliations have been enhanced and parsed where possible.
+    - Authors are not disambiguated.
+- Generates a single DB with three tables.
+Authors, Papers and Affiliations

 ## Prerequisites